BACK TO INDEX

 Chemical systems are inherently stochastic, as reactions depend on random (thermal) motion.
 This motivates the study of stochastic models, and specifically the Chemical Master Equation (CME), a discrete-space continuous-time Markov process that describes stochastic chemical kinetics.
 Exact studies using the CME are difficult, and several moment closure tools related to "mass fluctuation kinetics" and "fluctuation-dissipation" formulas can be used to obtain approximations of moments.
 This paper, in contrast, introduces a class of nonlinear chemical reaction networks for which exact computation is possible, by means of finite-dimensional linear differential equations.
 This class allows second and higher order reactions, but only under special assumptions on structure and/or conservation laws.

 6. E.D.
 Sontag and D. Zeilberger.
 A symbolic computation approach to a problem involving multivariate Poisson distributions.
 Advances in Applied Mathematics, 44:359-377, 2010.
 Note: There are a few typos in the published version.
 Please see this file for corrections: https://drive.google.com/file/d/0BzWFHczJF2INUlEtVkFJOUJiUFU/view.
-[PDF] Keyword(s): probability theory, stochastic systems, systems biology, biochemical networks, chemical master equation.
+[PDF] Keyword(s): probability theory, stochastic systems, systems biology, reaction networks, chemical master equation.

 Abstract: